cristianbenitox/cristianbenitox/README.md

 ## Hi there 👋
+I'm a versatile creative skilled in graphic design, web development UI/UX, and marketing.
+I've built websites for people and friends.
+I have also created and edited my own content, and managed marketing for other creators, using my strength with data and numbers to grow.
+Alongside design, I made music blending creativity with technical skillss

 <!--
 **cristianbenitox/cristianbenitox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.